Did Whitney Houston Have A Same-Sex Affair?

-In a recent interview with Us, Whitney Houston's ex-husband Bobby Brown confirmed rumours that she had a same-sex affair with her assistant Robyn Crawford.
+In a recent interview with Us, Whitney Houston's ex-husband Bobby Brown confirmed rumors that she had a same-sex affair with her assistant Robyn Crawford.

 Crawford was also Houston's friend since their teen years.
 Brown said she wasn't open it because her family did not accept same-sex relationships.